ogcincubator/bblocks-docs/_pages/index.markdown

 Building Blocks can be used to **add documentation** to existing specification components, or to **design** and **assemble** reusable specification components cost-effectively using a test-driven approach.

-Building Blocks are _"technology agnostic"_ - i.e. may be various [types](overview/types) - however a  emphasis is support for semantically annotated JSON schemas for use in OGC API definitions.
+Building Blocks are _"technology agnostic"_ - i.e. may be various [types](overview/types) - however an  emphasis is support for semantically annotated JSON schemas for use in OGC API definitions.

 Building Blocks can be organised into [registers](overview/registers) for convenience, each repository creating a local register that can be integrated with other application domain registers.